 - Need baked textures with more complex node setup (falloff, noise, color correction, etc).
 MaxToBlender addon usually handles this automatically.

 - ArchViz rendering can take a long time to improve Cycles performance see my link up to 2X rendering improvement.
-Bone studio has custom build available at GraphicAll link GraphicAll.
-If budget allows E-Cycles is another option see link E-Cycles.
+If budget allows K-Cycles is option see link:

 - Denoiser for low noise scenes “NLM” denoiser is the best for sharper textures.
 For medium scene type noise “Optix” is great and the fastest.
 For scene type with high noise “OpenImageDenoise” has the best results, but it softness the textures.
 To get sharper image denoiser I can recommend “SuperImageDenoiser 2.0” see link SuperImageDenoiser.
 The Super/High Denoiser nodes has the transmission(Glass) “Denoising Normal” and “Denoising Albedo” disconnect.
 Connect them manually for best transmission quality.